 - 1. Complete all coursework with a minimum of 80 percent on all class, lab and clinical work. - 2.
 Meet or exceed attendance requirements. - 3.
-If the (posted) required minimum score is not met on the Exit Exam in PNUR 109, the course will not be passed and the student will be required to repeat the course.
-The repeated coursework must be passed and - the required minimum score must be achieved or the student will fail the course and be dismissed from the program.) - 4.
+If the (posted) required minimum score is not met on the Exit Exam in PNUR 109, the course will not be passed, student will fail the course and be required to repeat the course.
+The repeated course must be passed, and the required minimum score must be achieved on this second course attempt, or the student will fail the course and be dismissed from the program with opportunity for readmission.
+If the curriculum has changed in the readmitting quarter, the student is required to adhere to the curriculum in place at the time of readmission and may have to take additional coursework. - 4.
 Attend the AIAM designated Live Review in full. - 5.
 Payment in full of all tuition and settlement of all financial obligations with the school. - 6.
-Complete the program within 1.5 times the length of the program (88.5 attempted credits).
+Complete the program within 1.5 times the length of the program (69 attempted credits).